arshiashirzad/ExpenseTracker/README.md

 # Expense Tracker Web App README

-An ASP.NET application with mysql database and

-## Introduction

 ExpenseTracker is a web application designed to help users track their expenses efficiently.
 Built on .NET 6 with the MVC (Model-View-Controller) architecture, MySQL, Bootstrap, and Syncfusion for the frontend and UI design.Also this application provides a user-friendly interface to manage expenses seamlessly.
 ## Features